ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 ## Eg. Runestone_Boars, FireHole
 ConditionLocation=

+## Array of damage types that will enable this drop, if they were part of the final killing blow.
+If empty, this condition is ignored.
+## Eg. Blunt, Fire
+ConditionKilledByDamageType =

+## Array of statuses that mob had any of while dying, to enable this drop.
+If empty, this condition is ignored.
+## Eg. Burning, Smoked
+ConditionKilledWithStatus =

+## Array of statuses that mob must have had all of while dying, to enable this drop.
+If empty, this condition is ignored.
+## Eg. Burning, Smoked
+ConditionKilledWithStatuses =

+## Array of skill types that will enable this drop, if they were listed as the skill causing the damage of the final killing blow.
+If empty, this condition is ignored.
+## Eg. Swords, Unarmed
+ConditionKilledBySkillType =

 ## Sets the quality level of the item.
 If 0 or less, this setting is ignored.
 SetQualityLevel = -1

 ```

 ## Example